 Environmental law often overlaps into other legal areas, including real estate.
 Depending on the type of land, environmental laws may restrict what type of structure may be built upon it, or forbid construction altogether.
-Before you purchase a piece of land to build your home or business, make sure zoning and environmental laws won’t keep your dreams from becoming reality.
+Before you purchase a piece of land to build your home or business, make sure zoning and environmental laws won’t keep your dreams from becoming a reality.

 - Conserving natural resources, which covers many different areas as well.
 This could include restrictions on what days you can water your lawn to helping maintain wildlife populations by limiting hunting to specific seasons or outlawing the hunting and fishing of specific species entirely.

 Environmental laws are in place to protect you and your home.
 If you have a neighbor who causes damage or harm to your property due to their pollution, you may be able to receive compensation under common law.

-Florida lease termination can become a complex matter that landlord/tenant attorneys who are knowledgeable about related real estate matters can handle for you.
-Leases are typically long and often complicated documents that can be misinterpreted, yet create the foundation of a tenant and landlord relationship.
+Florida lease termination can become a complex matter, so you might want to consider leaving these types of cases to real estate litigation lawyers on our team.
+Leases are typically long and often complicated documents that can be misinterpreted, yet they create the foundation of a tenant and landlord relationship.

 The real estate lawyers at Bogin, Munns & Munns can help you with all sides of the spectrum regarding landlord and tenant attorney services, including but not limited to: